Azure/azure-sdk-for-net/sdk/mysql/Azure.ResourceManager.MySql/src/autorest.md

           "description": "A list of server configurations."
         };
       $.ConfigurationListResult.properties.value.readOnly = true;
     reason: The generator will not treat the model as the schema for a list method without value being a IReadOnlyList.
+Need to have separate models for input and output.
   - from: mysql.json
     where: $.paths['/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.DBforMySQL/servers/{serverName}/updateConfigurations'].post.parameters[?(@.name === 'value')]
-    debug: true
     transform: >
       $.schema['$ref'] = $.schema['$ref'].replace('ConfigurationListResult', 'ConfigurationListContent');
 ```